iluvgirlswithglasses/handwriting-number-recognition/README.md

 # handwriting-number-recognition
-This repository was created as an experimental sandbox for my facial recognition library (proprietary lol)
+This repository was created as an experimental sandbox for my [facial recognition library](https://github.com/iluvgirlswithglasses/ib-face) (which is proprietary lol)